-Why is Pilgrimage to the Holy Land Important?
+Why go on Pilgrimage to the Holy Land?

-We encourage UK Christians visiting the Holy Land, to pray with the local community at a Sunday Service, visit a school or children’s home and simply be among local Christians living their daily lives, sharing with them support and friendship – so they know they are not forgotten.
+We encourage all UK Christians to go on pilgrimage to the Holy Land to meet the people and see first-hand the Holy Sites that we read in the Scriptures every week.
+Pilgrims visiting the Holy Land may choose to pray with the local community at a Sunday Service, visit a school or children’s home and simply be among local Christians living their daily lives, sharing with them support and friendship – so they know they are not forgotten.

 Engaging with the 'Living Stones'

 Thank you for arranging our visit to St Martha's House and the School of Joy.
 We had our eyes opened to the plight of ordinary Palestinians in the Holy Land and have decided to do some fundraising for FHL.
 Our week in the Holy Land was wonderful; probably something we will be unable to repeat.Holy Land pilgrim

 Last Pilgrim Out - A testimony from Don Binder, Chaplain to Archbishop Suheil Dawani

 Knowing that yesterday would be the last day we could venture out for some time, I felt called by God to go and pray before Jerusalem's Holy Sites on behalf of the thousands of Christian pilgrims who would normally be doing so in these weeks leading up to Holy Week and Easter.

 I took all the necessary precautions and first walked through the largely empty streets of the Old City to our faith's most sacred shrine: The Church of the Holy Sepulcher.
 Inside, only the priests, deacons, and sisters were there, praying at various chapels around the church.